 The Americans with Disabilities Act of 1990, amended in 2008, and Section 504 of the Rehabilitation Act of 1973 mandate that students with appropriately documented disabilities receive equal access to programs and services in higher education.
-Below is a brief overview of those rights.
-Please visit the U.S. Department of Education website for a more detailed explanation of your rights and responsibilities.
+Below is a brief overview of those rights and responsibilities.

 In addition to the students' rights outlined above, students who present with documented disabilities or believe they may have disabilities and desire accommodations have responsibilities, as follows.